The Enigma of Organisational Culture

 “True compassion means not only feeling another's pain but also being moved to help relieve it”. - Daniel Goleman.

 “When we truly empower our people (ES²), real authenticity, untapped innovation, and Emotional Intelligence brings clarity to communication and produces extraordinary colleague relationships” - Mac Macdonald.

 If there is one thing the lockdowns across the world have shown us, it is that we all have to treat each other as fellow humans regardless of hierarchical position, race, religion, gender, sexual orientation, age and all the other ingredients which make us “US”.
 Take all of these and more and respect them, praise them, give time to ask and learn about them, understand that we are different and celebrate it.
 But most importantly, be considerate.

 “Truly engage with others by showing you care

 and that in your genuine authenticity, you, too, are vulnerable.

-This is all about being human, and it helps to create trust”
+This is all about being human, and and building trust through consistency”

 ~ Mac Macdonald ~